- Search The Registry

 Dick Gregory was born on this date in 1932.
-He is an African American comedian and activist.
+He was a Black comedian and activist.

 He achieved national recognition following his debut at the Playboy Club in Chicago in 1961.
-The one-nighter turned into a six-week stint that earned him a profile in Time magazine and a television appearance on the Tonight Show hosted by Jack Paar.
+The one-nigher turned into a six-week stint that earned him a profile in Time magazine and a television appearance on the Tonight Show hosted by Jack Paar.
 In his numerous succeeding television, nightclub, and concert routines, he targeted poverty, segregation, and racial discrimination.
 He gained fame as a comedian for his satirical views on American racial attitudes.

 Active in the American Civil Rights movement, he came to Selma, Alabama, and spoke for two hours on a public platform two days before the voter registration drive known as "Freedom Day" (October 7, 1963).
 Gregory began his political career by running for mayor of Chicago in 1967 against Richard J. Daley.
 Gregory ran for President of the United States in 1968 as a write-in candidate of the Freedom and Peace Party.

 Gregory wrote several books of racial humor; the first was "From the Back of the Bus" (1962).
 Gregory shocked the country by titling his second book, an autobiography, "NIGGER!"
 (1964).
 He described his humble beginnings, and the racism he experienced at Southern Illinois University in the 1950s.